-The Company, had entered into a Memorandum of Understanding (MOU) with the Government of Bangladesh (GoB) for developing a gas-based project of 3000 MW capacity in a phased manner.
+The Company, had entered into a Memorandum of Understanding (MOU) with the Government of Bangladesh (GoB) for developing a gas-based project of a 3000 MW capacity in a phased manner.
 Pursuant to the above, Reliance Bangladesh LNG and Power Limited (RBLPL), subsidiary of the Company has taken steps to conclude a long-term power purchase agreement (PPA) for supply of 718 MW (net) power from a combined cycle gas-based power plant to be set up at Meghnaghat near Dhaka in Bangladesh.

-RBLPL has signed all the project agreements (Power Purchase Agreement, Implementation Agreement, Land Lease Agreement and Gas Supply Agreement) with Government of Bangladesh authorities on O1 September 2019, and also inducted a strategic partner JERA Power International (Netherlands) - a subsidiary of JERA Co.
+RBLPL has signed all the project agreements (Power Purchase Agreement, Implementation Agreement, Land Lease Agreement and Gas Supply Agreement) with Government of Bangladesh authorities on September 01, 2019, and also inducted a strategic partner JERA Power International (Netherlands) - a subsidiary of JERA Co.
 Inc. (Japan) to invest 49% equity in RBLPL on September 02, 2019.
 Samsung C&T (South Korea) (SCTK) has been appointed as the EPC contractor for the Bangladesh project.
-SMPL has signed an Equipment Supply Contract with SCTK on March 11, 2020 to sell equipment of one module (out of three modules, which were under implementation by SMPL).
-All the project lenders including ADB, IBIC and NEXI have approved financing of the project and financing agreements were signed in July 2020.
-All the condition for achieving financial closure were satisfied and financial closure achieved and NTP issued by Samsung on February 02, 2021.
-Custom authorities have approved the export of equipment by SMPL and first consignment was exported on March 03, 2021.
-The other equipments are currently getting exported and exports are expected to be completed by September 2021.
-The proceeds from the sale of first module to Samsung are being used to repay a major portion of the outstanding US-Exim loan.
+SMPL has signed an Equipment Supply Contract on March 11, 2020 to sell equipment of one module.
+All the project lenders including ADB, JBIC and NEXI have approved the financing of the project and financing agreements were signed in July 2020.
+All the conditions for achieving financial closure were satisfied and Financial Closure achieved and NTP issued by Samsung on February 02, 2021.
+Customs authorities have approved the export of equipment by Samalkot Power and first consignment was exported on March 03, 2021.
+All remaining equipment under the contract has been exported and the last shipment was exported in November, 2021.
+SMPL has realized the proceeds for transfer of one Module equipment in full and the proceeds have been used to repay a major portion of the outstanding US Exim loan.
+A separate reserve of ~ Rs 25,500 lakhs has also been created out of the sale proceeds as per the agreement with US Exim Bank.
 Having regard to the above plans, and the continued financial support from the Company, the management believes that SMPL would be able to meet its financial and other obligations in the foreseeable future.
-Accordingly, the financial statements of SMPL have been prepared on a going concern basis.